The 13 Best Kirsten Dunst Movies, Ranked

 Every so often, a tweet lauding Kirsten Dunst's illustrious career will go viral, because it's true: With a resume full of seminal roles over the past 30-plus years, Dunst is a bona fide icon.
 Right from her start as a child actress in the '90s, with scene-stealing early performances in Interview With the Vampire, Little Women, and, yes, Jumanji, she's had a knack for mixing vulnerability and hilarity onscreen.
 That gift has carried through a string of crucial teen and young-adult roles in the late '90s and 2000s—portraying and legitimizing teenage girls as multidimensional humans, whether playing a cheerleader, a wistful suburbanite with problems at home, or a young queen of France—and into the complex adult performances she's delivered over the past decade, in Melancholia and more.

-Incredibly, however, her career somehow feels wildly under-appreciated by the general public, and that needs to change.
+Incredibly, however, her career somehow still feels wildly under-appreciated.
+Although many of her performances could have and should have gotten her awards recognition, it wasn't until 2021's The Power of the Dog that she saw her first-ever Oscar nomination for Best Supporting Actress at the 2022 Academy Awards.
 To celebrate Kirsten Dunst and all of the compassion, poignancy, and witty sense of humor she's brought to the screen for decades, I'm looking back on her best movies ever—but that doesn't exempt you from sleeping on her many stand-out television performances, most notably in the second season of FX's Fargo and the excellent, canceled-too-soon Showtime series On Becoming God in Central Florida.
 Dare me to bring it on?
-No problem: Here's my definitive ranking of Kirsten Dunst's 10 best movies.
+No problem: Here's my definitive ranking of Kirsten Dunst's 13 best movies.

 Kirsten Dunst is not to be messed with in Russian Doll creator Leslye Headland's severely underrated comedy Bachelorette—a movie that's as if Bridesmaids was on a coke bender and the wedding party was made up exclusively of the girls who made fun of you in high school.
 She plays Regan, a tightly wound 30-something who treats 12-year-olds with cancer, and is tasked with being the maid of honor for her childhood best friend (who she was also pretty awful to) played by Rebel Wilson.
 The night before the wedding, it's one disaster after another when a drug-addled nosebleed damages the wedding dress, and Regan—who's in seriously need of a Xanax—has to clean up the mess made by her party fiend friends (the equally wonderful Lizzy Caplan and Isla Fisher).
 Half the fun in this stressful film is seeing Dunst's Type A character come unwound, and all along she's there to remind you of the nastiness that can make women's friendships toxic.
 Not even a party drug can alter that.